splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/30-auto-instrumentation.md

 ```text
 Image:         quay.io/phagen/spring-petclinic-api-gateway:0.0.2
 ```

+This container is pulled from a remote repository `quay.io` and as you will see

 Lets add the Java auto instrumentation TAG to the api-gateway service first with the `kubectl patch deployment` command.
 {{< tabs >}}